chrisalexander/blog/_posts/2009/2009-11-11-imagine-cup-prizes.md

 categories: microsoft
 ---

-We've already talked about the [opportunities](/1209) availalable at the various [Imagine Cup competitions](/1210) (if you missed it, catch up in the Imagine Cup category).
+We've already talked about the opportunities (#1209) availalable at the various Imagine Cup competitions (#1210) (if you missed it, catch up in the Imagine Cup category).
 Now it's time to take a look at what you could win by taking part.

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/ic10.PNG" %}It's not as if the [opportunities](../1209) weren't enough for you just by taking part, here are some extra prizes that should help you along the way.